In case you missed my previous introduction to the use of mucuna pruriens for libido, I did not really touch upon its applications as a mood booster.

 How I use mucuna pruriens to keep my mood up

-When this happens, I take one tablet of this mucuna pruriens extract, and within the hour I start to feel uplifted.
+When this happens, I take about 100 mg of 98% L-DOPA mucuna pruriens extract powder, and within the hour I start to feel uplifted.
 I don’t think it will help you pull any all-nighters, but with mucuna, any light lethargy or sluggishness just seems to dissipate.

 Caffeine has a similar effect, but is also a strong diuretic, is more heavy-handed in its adrenergic effects and seems to have a shorter duration (at least for me).
 Compared to caffeine I don’t seem to experience as much “nerves” on mucuna.
 Nonetheless, mucuna can safely be taken with caffeine in my experience.